adivenxnataly/DisplayCalibration/README.md

     dumpsys SurfaceFlinger | grep -A 15 "DesiredDisplayModeSpecs"

- focus on `"app: state="` if the description is "Vsync" it means your device is using VSYNC, if the description is "Idle" then the device is using disable VSYNC. with the command:
+ focus on `"app: state="` if the description is `Vsync` it means your device is using VSYNC, if the description is `Idle` then the device is using disable VSYNC. with the command:

     service call SurfaceFlinger 1036 i32 0

  > value: 0 for disable, 1 for enable.

- If you have installed but the description remains "Vsync" instead of "Idle", then you must restart the surfaceflinger with the following steps:
+ If you have installed but the description remains `Vsync` instead of `Idle`, then you must restart the surfaceflinger with the following steps:
  - open terminal (adb, Termux, etc.) run with root access `su`
  - then, `stop surfaceflinger` and reboot manually by pressing the power button.
  - done!

  **New Version** x.x-x10 :

- for new version `xx-x10` using Color Matrix (RGB) Dominan for increase Dynamic Range (brightness and darkness). with this command:
+ for new version `xx-x10` using Color Matrix (RGBA) Dominan for increase DynamicRange (brightness and darkness). with this command:

-     service call SurfaceFlinger 1015 i32 1 f 1.05 f 0 f 0 f 0 f 0 f 1.05 f 0 f 0 f 0 f 0 f 1.05 f 0 f 0 f 0 f 0 f 1
+     service call SurfaceFlinger 1015 i32 1 f 1.05 f 0 f 0 f 0 f 0 f 1.05 f 0 f 0 f 0 f 0 f 1.05

- `f 1.05` (first) for Red 🔴, `f 1.05` (second) for green 🟢, `f 1.05` (third) for blue 🔵.
+ `f 1.05` (first) for Red 🔴, `f 1.05` (second) for Green 🟢, `f 1.05` (third) for Blue 🔵, and last for Alpha ⚪.
- > the correct value (in my opinion) is `1.05`, because above that would make it very excessive.
+ > the configuration for f values is like this: `R G B A R G B A R G B A` and change R G B in different places, so it's not directly `R G B A`: `service call SurfaceFlinger 1015 i32 1 f 1.05 f 1.05 f 1.05` and not use value for alpha.

- > default value is `f 1`
+ > value: 0 - 1 (normal), but in this module used 1.05 to make it stronger (not recommended).

- • for disable ColorMatrix to restore DynamicRange setting to default:
+ • for disable ColorMatrix to restore to default:

      service call SurfaceFlinger 1015 i32 0